Hoi-Jeon/Verilog-for-Mic-in-Matrix-Creator/README.md

 ```

 ### pdm_data
 *"pdm_data.v"* is the module for reading PDM microphone signals from an external ascii file.
-This external ascii file should have 8 binary digit in a single row and the maximum number of row should be under 150,000, which can be changed in [Mic_Array_TB.v](#mic_array_tb).
+This external ascii file should have 8 binary digit in a single row and the maximum number of row should be under 150,000 and this maximum limit can be changed easily in [Mic_Array_TB.v](#mic_array_tb).

 ```verilog
 # Define a 2D array for saving 150_000 x 8 data from an external ascii file